flynn/flynn/website/source/docs/installation.html.md

 (see [here](https://github.com/coreos/etcd/blob/v0.4.6/Documentation/optimal-cluster-size.md) for
 an explanation).

+Also, jobs running under Flynn will currently not be able to access the internet if there are any IPV6 nameservers in `/etc/resolv.conf` on the host (e.g. if you are using an IPV6 enabled DigitalOcean droplet).
+You will need to remove these nameservers before proceeding.

 ### Dependencies

 Flynn uses Docker images to store job filesystems, and by default uses the AUFS filesystem driver.
 To